 We get it.
-The total cost of a world-class education—the kind you can get at Boston University—is substantial.
-That’s why we award over $163 million in need-based aid to enrolled undergraduates every year.
+The total cost of a world-class education—the kind you can get at Boston University—is a significant investment in your future.
+And we invest in students too.
+BU awards over $209 million in need-based aid to our undergraduate students every year.

 “Sticker Price” vs. What BU Will Cost You

 Although the “sticker price” is important, what really matters is how much a BU education will cost YOU after taking financial aid into account.
 How much will that be?
 Apply for financial aid and find out.

 Merit and need-based scholarships, need-based grants, loans, and work opportunities are all available to help families pay their share of college expenses.
 You can also explore credit- based financing and payment plan programs.

 As you might expect, academic excellence counts here.
 Whether you’re a candidate for a merit or need-based scholarship, we’ll consider your academic performance.

 Deadlines are critical, too.
 Make sure you know them from the start.

 Comparing Award Offers